firefly2442/Arma2NETMySQLPlugin/documentation/source/index.rst

 * Scott_NZ for `Arma2NET`_
 * Hatchet, Robalo, Buehgler and all the guys over at `AlphaSquad`_
 * JMan at `Kellys Heroes`_
+* Riouken for help with the GUI and example mission
 * All the testers
 * All the translators
 * `Bohemia Interactive`_